 Entrepreneurs: Tom Burden

-Grypmat is an essential tool for the trade professionals, mechanics, tinkerers, gadget junkies and DIYers alike.
-The Grypmat is a multi-purpose product, no matter where you want to put them, the Grypmat will keep your hardware and tools in place.
+Grypmat is an essential tool for trade professionals, mechanics, tinkerers, gadget junkies and DIYers alike.
+As a multi-purpose product, no matter where you want to put them, the Grypmat will keep your hardware and tools in place.

-Grypmat is available in three sizes: large, medium and small.
-The small Grypmat consists of six compartments that keep hardware organized and within an arm’s reach.
-The medium is designed to help keep more hand tools together in close proximity, and the large Grypmat is an improved design of the original and is perfect for more advanced jobs that require a bunch of tools.
+Grypmat is available to purchase in three different sizes from small, medium and large.
+The small Grypmat keeps hardware organized and within an arm’s reach, consisting of six compartments.
+More hand tools are kept together in close proximity, using the medium and the large Grypmat is perfect for more advanced jobs that require a bunch of tools and an improved design of the original.

 More from Shark Tank